Kerem Bürsin: Career

 Bürsin had previously appeared in American TV movies including Sharktopus in 2010.
 On 9 September 2013, he appeared on Line's commercial for social messaging application.
 Bürsin became known with his role as "Kerem Sayer" on Kanal D's Güneşi Beklerken alongside Hande Doğandemir In Çağan Irmak's movie Unutursam Fısılda played the role of a musician named Erhan.
 Bürsin follows both Hollywood-Turkish productions and prefers to use both English and Turkish languages in acting.
 He has also won the Seoul International Best Actor award.

 Bürsin was cast in a leading role of "Serkan Bolat" in Sen Çal Kapımı ("You Knock on My Door") with Hande Erçel The series is produced by MF Yapım, directed by Yusuf Pirhasan, Ender Mıhlar, Altan Dönmez and its script is written by Ayşe Üner Kutlu.
 It premiered on FOX on 8 July 2020 receiving positive reviews as well as high ratings.

 Personal life

 Bursin was in a 4 year relationship with his colleague Serenay Sarıkaya.
 They met on the set of Mavi's commercial in 2015 and broke up in 2019.

 Bürsin was in a relationship with his co-star and actress Hande Erçel.
 The couple met on the set of Sen Çal Kapımı in 2020 and split up in 2022.

+In 2024 he started relationship with Melisa Sabanci Tapan.
+They broke up in the second half of 2025.
+Shortly after, he began dating turkish influencer Selin Yağcıoğlu.